buruofei/Music-Source-Separation-Training-GUI/README.md

 ## Introduction

 MSST-GUI is a Qt5-based inference GUI, designed to provide a convenient and intuitive way to inference (mainly for my own use).
 At its core, it's a GUI that uses a specified Python environment to add parameters and call `inference.py`.
-As such, you can also package `msst_gui_en.py` as a smaller executable file and use it in the main repository.
+As such, you can also package `msst_gui_en.py` as a smaller executable file and use it in the main repository.[You can find it here.](https://github.com/AliceNavigator/Music-Source-Separation-Training-GUI/releases/tag/v1.3.0)

 ![Main Interface](./images//demo1.png)